sheegull/text-abstract/README.md

 # text-aggregator
-exstract text from web pages and aggregate them into one file
+exstract text from web pages and aggregate them into one file!